 Still far from a pro blogger or a pro mommy blogger that I admired, I find learning to manage my site is actually fun and I’m happy to have my ‘own’ place to dump my thoughts at.

 Some people, especially Mommy Bloggers out there will agree with me that writing is simply therapeutic.
 If you would only read between the lines, see pass all our beautiful cute little kiddos you’ll see that Mommy Bloggers are not that much different than other bloggers out there.
-We have our thoughts and opinions about stuffs (from which diaper bags are the best down to the US Health Care Plans!) even after tons of stinky diapers to change, sleep deprived state of mine, or being a walking targets for projectile vomits…we are human after all.
+We have our thoughts and opinions about stuff (from which diaper bags are the best down to the US Health Care Plans!) even after tons of stinky diapers to change, sleep-deprived state of mine, or being walking targets for projectile vomits…we are human after all.

-So when I saw the article on New York Times about Mommy Blogger, it left a bad taste in my mouth!
+So when I saw the article in New York Times about Mommy Blogger, it left a bad taste in my mouth!

 Maybe it hits much closer to home because I can identify myself as a Mommy Blogger now but for someone that’s been blogging since my single-date-juggling-days some of my friends already know that I just love to blog/write, period!